 Diabetic dogs who vomit after eating will generally require between 25% to 50% of their usual insulin injection.

-Many owners of diabetic dogs choose to supplement their dog’s diet to better manage their diabetes.
-These supplements are best when given at mealtimes and include L-carnitine, chromium, omega-3 fatty acids, cranberry extract, probiotics, and digestive enzymes.
+Many owners of diabetic dogs choose to supplement their dog’s diet to better manage a dog's diabetes.
+These supplements are best when given at mealtimes and include a certain group of nutrients: L-carnitine, chromium, omega-3 fatty acids, cranberry extract, probiotics, and digestive enzymes.

-Not all diabetic dogs require supplements and not all of the supplements above need to be given to see any benefit.
-If you do choose to use supplements, it is crucial that you talk with your vet about the right dosage of each supplement for your dog.
+Not all dogs with diabetes require supplements and not all of the supplements need to be given to see any benefit.
+If you do choose to use pet supplements, it is crucial that you talk with your vet about the right dosage of each supplement for your dog.

-You must also record any supplements with your vet since some supplements can influence the effectiveness of medications or even interact with medications your pet could be taking.
+You must also record any supplements with your vet since some of them can influence the effectiveness of medications or even interact with medications your pet could be taking.
 Supplements can be beneficial to managing canine diabetes, but only when given appropriately and monitored carefully.

-Most dog owners have a habit of giving their dogs table scraps, extra treats, and other food-based treats.
-For diabetic dogs, this type of indiscriminate feeding can have serious consequences so it is important to know what your dog eats and when they eat it.
+Many dog owners have a habit of giving their dogs table scraps, extra treats, and other food-based items.
+For diabetic dogs, this type of indiscriminate feeding can have serious consequences, so it is important to know what your dog eats and when they eat it.